 Motorcycle Accidents vs. Car Accidents

-When comparing motorcycle accidents vs car accidents, motorcycle wrecks are in a different category.
-Although some similarities to auto accidents exist, motorcycle accidents differ due risks involved with operating a motorcycle, the causes of accidents, injuries sustained, and liability issues.
+When comparing motorcycle accidents vs. car accidents, motorcycle wrecks are in a different, usually more devastating category.
+Although some similarities to auto accidents exist, motorcycle accidents differ due to the risks involved with operating a motorcycle, the causes of accidents, injuries sustained, and liability issues.

-Motorcycles only have two wheels, no seatbelts or airbags, and of course, are much smaller than other vehicles.
+Since motorcycles only have two wheels, no seatbelts or airbags, and of course, are much smaller than other vehicles, they are inherently more dangerous.
 Furthermore, motorcycles lack the protection of being enclosed and shielded by metal.
 As opposed to car drivers, some of the major risks that motorcyclists face include limited visibility to car drivers, road hazards such as debris, rocks, and mud, and less stability.
-Motorcycle accidents often result in injury and are more difficult to handle than car accidents.
-Some important distinctions include:
+Motorcycle accidents often result in injury and are more challenging to resolve than car accidents.

 • Motorcyclists often suffer more severe and permanent injuries due to their vulnerability on the road